mbejger/TDFstat/docs/input_data.md

 ./extract_band_hdf_td < 0072_H1.in
 ```

-Important remarks
+Remarks:

 - The file names can be specified with absolute or relative paths.
 - The code is designed to work in an *incremental mode* - if you add more files
   to `in_file` and `out_file` exists, the new data chunks will be **appended**
   to it.
-For chunks already present in the HDF file only attributes gps_sec, nfft and
+For chunks already present in the HDF file only attributes mjdtime, nfft and
   sfdb_name are verified, no actual data is read.
+- If the out_file is corrupted (broken HDF5 structure) it will be re-created from the beginning.
 - the code is very generic - it does not know which band number is
   processed (but it can be encoded in the name of the input file).